Candace Owens Rips Cardi B, Calls Her The ‘Jussie Smollett Of The Hip Hop World’

 “She literally just makes up being attacked by Trump supporters like, every other week,” she said.

-She went on to imitate what Cardi had said in her interview, mimicking her speech and intonation in the process.
+She went on to imitate what Cardi had said, mimicking her speech and intonation in the process.

 “Oh my god, look at all these Trump flags… Me and Offset so scared right now!”

 Owens then went on to reference another incident in which Cardi had claimed that she’d been accosted by Trump supporters.
-As The New York Daily News reported, in September, Cardi claimed that she, her sister Hennessy Carolina, and Hennessy’s girlfriend, Michelle Diaz, were confronted by three individuals wearing MAGA hats, and she posted audio of the event.
+As The New York Daily News reported, in September, Cardi reported that she, her sister Hennessy Carolina, and Hennessy’s girlfriend, Michelle Diaz, were confronted by three individuals wearing MAGA hats, and she posted audio of the event.
 The three individuals later sued, claiming that the singer had edited the audio to portray them as aggressors.

 Owens continued to mimic Cardi.